-If one the above reasons applies, and you wish to request the erasure of personal data stored by Encore Tickets, you may at any time contact our Data Protection Officer using the contact details above, and we will ensure that the erasure request is complied with.
+If one of the above reasons applies, and you wish to request the erasure of personal data stored by Encore Tickets, you may at any time contact our Data Protection Officer using the contact details above, and we will ensure that the erasure request is complied with.

-Where we have made such personal data public and are obliged pursuant to Article 17(1) to erase the personal data, Encore shall, take reasonable steps, taking account of available technology and the cost of implementation, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
+Where we have made such personal data public and are obliged pursuant to Article 17(1) to erase the personal data, Encore shall take reasonable steps, taking account of available technology and the cost of implementation, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
 The Data Protection Officer of Encore Tickets will arrange the necessary measures in individual cases.

 Right to the Restriction of Processing